hustf/BitmapMaps.jl/README.md

 We're streamlining the production and collecting code, after an intial batch of maps with scripting, ad hoc calculations and various local packages.
 Code is being adapted from environment 'geoarrays', package 'RouteMap.jl' ' / example/ split ' and environment 'tutorial_images' / 'image segmentation.jl'.

-We implemented and tested up to step 7 here, and have a skeleton for steps 8.
+We implemented and tested up to step 8 here, and have a skeleton for step 11.

 We have a common and well-checked interface for inspection: `show_derived_properties` works consistently for builder types, (multiple) file names and GeoArrays.